KVKcodes/worko_backend/readme.md

 Worko backend is a Node.js application that manages user data with endpoints to create, read, update, and delete user information.
 This project includes authorization.

-I made this project for an internship assignment which is to be reviewed by a hiring manager (pls give me the job bro 🙏).
+I made this backend for an internship assignment which is to be reviewed by a hiring manager (pls give me the job bro 🙏).

 You are free to use this project as a template for your projects or tests.

 ## Technologies Used

-Below are the technologies and tools used in the development of Workotwerko:
+Below are the technologies and tools used in the development of this project:

 - **Node.js** - JavaScript runtime environment
 - **Express.js** - Web application framework for Node.js